r-lib/vctrs/README.md

-The primary short-term goal of vctrs is to develop a [type system](https://en.wikipedia.org/wiki/Type_system) for vectors (including array and data frames) that help us reason about the “correct” type and shape to return from vectorised functions that combine inputs of different types (e.g. `c()`, `ifelse()`, `rbind()`).
+The primary short-term goal of vctrs is to develop a [type system](https://en.wikipedia.org/wiki/Type_system) for vectors (including arrays and data frames) that help us reason about the “correct” type and shape to return from vectorised functions that combine inputs of different types (e.g. `c()`, `ifelse()`, `rbind()`).
 Our hope that this will make the package invisible for most users,